jtalbourdet/EdgeDockerStack/README.md

 ### MariaDB

-A volume v mariadb is created for the persistence of mariadb data
+A v mariadb volume is created for the persistence of mariadb data

 ### Grafana

 A v_grafana volume is created for the persistence of grafana data

+### Portainer

+A v_portainer volume is created for the persistence of portainer data

-### Nodejs
+### Python

-This project directory is mounted as a volume for the Nodejs container
+This project directory is mounted as a volume for the Python 3.5 container

 ## Contributing